 Where you focus your attention does not necessarily determine the outcome of your shot.
 Of course, that is prompted by the position of your clubface relative to the target line through impact.
 However, it does help you focus on achieving the desired shot shape and flight.

 Look at it as a golfer’s meditation.
 You clear your mind of every thought and envision the shot you intend to play.
-This eliminates negative thoughts of poor shot execution and landing in the drink or bunker.
+This eliminates negative thoughts of poor shot execution and landing in the water or a bunker.
 Instead, it offers clear vision and puts you into the zone.

 My vision work focuses directly behind the equator of the golf ball.
 This aligns my eyes with the impact zone, precisely where I wish to see the sweet spot of the clubface before contact.
 From there, I follow the clubhead to the top of my upswing.
 This motion produces optimal launch, and I find it is easier to clear my hips through impact.

 My late father always preached to keep my head down and follow-through, which confused me.
 When I kept my head down and followed through I consistently hooked the ball.
-That is because it felt awkward clearing my hips through impact.
+That’s because it felt awkward clearing my hips through impact.

 As I gained more experience, I realized it helped to keep my head still on my backswing and downswing.
 However, when the clubhead reached the impact zone, I turned my high visual acuity to the clubhead.
 I would watch the clubface strike the ball and follow it in the air.
 This requires optimal timing of your body movement to keep every element synchronized.